 She is a CGA and retired manger of JH Huscroft, a Cresotn Valley sawmill started by her grandfather in 1927.

 She is owner/manager of Piper Farm, and is a member of the Creston Rotary Club.

 Heather More – Treasurer & Director of Student Services

 Heather is our Treasurer, and maintains the data base of sponsors and students, doing her best to ensure that every sponsor gets certificates and photos of their kids.

-She is President of the Rotary Club of Creston.
+She is Past-President and member of the Rotary Club of Creston.
 Because of her work in Honduras, The Rotary Club of San Miguel de Heredia in Tegucigalpa made her an honorary member of their club, even before she became a Rotarian at home.
 She studied International Political Economy, specializing in trade with China and economic development.

 Chris Chart – Director

 Chris has been a member of the Nelson Noon Rotary club for ten years, and a member of the club’s International Committee for almost as long.
 The Market Children programs run by Help Honduras are a particular passion of his, and together with Help Honduras Director Elaine Beaulac he runs the club Market Child sponsorship drive every fall.
 Chris’s first career was as a mining technician in Northern Canada, following which he trained as a veterinarian at the University of Saskatchewan.
 He worked in several parts of BC, Alberta and the UK before settling in Nelson in 1992.
 He recently retired from active practice and now volunteers for various organizations.

 Sharon is a past-president and member of the Grand Forks Rotary Club.
 She worked as a lab and x-ray tech for over thirty years and is owner of Boundary Industries Ltd.